Sign changes of Fourier coefficients for holomorphic eta-quotients: Preliminaries

 \subsection{Hurwitz class numbers}

-For $D\in\N$, denote by $H(D)$ the {\it Hurwitz class number}, which counts the class number of positive-definite integral binary quadratic forms of discriminant $-D$, where each class is weighted by the inverse of the size of its automorphism group in $\operatorname{PSL}_{2}(\Z)$.
+For $D\in\N$, let $H(D)$ denote the {\it Hurwitz class number}, the weighted number of classes of positive-definite integral binary quadratic forms of discriminant $-D$, where each class is weighted by the inverse of the size of its automorphism group in $\operatorname{PSL}_{2}(\Z)$.
 We note that if $-D<0$ is a discriminant, then $H(D)>0$, while $H(D)=0$ if $-D$ is not a discriminant.
 We extend the definition by setting $H(0):=-\frac{1}{12}$ and $H(r):=0$ for $r\in \Q\setminus\N_0$.
-For $-D$ a fundamental discriminant we have \cite[p.
+For a fundamental discriminant $-D$, we have \cite[p.
 273]{Cohen}